Alberobello Puglia, Italy Travel Guide

 Within Alberobello, the trulli districts are best explored on foot, involving inclines and uneven cobblestones.
 For longer walks, rural roads and trails in the surrounding Valle d'Itria wind through olive groves and past scattered trulli, generally easy to moderate in difficulty.

-Local towns, including Alberobello, host traditional festivals and religious ceremonies, especially during saint days or holidays.
+Local towns, including Alberobello, host traditional festivals and religious services, especially during saint days or holidays.
 These often feature processions, local music, and traditional attire.
 The festival for Saints Cosmas and Damian in late September in Alberobello is a significant event.

 Staying in a locally owned trullo or B&B directly supports the local community.
 Consider a farm visit to a masseria for an understanding of rural life and agricultural practices.
 These initiatives foster authentic local connections.